African American Portrait Gallery

 Providing Support for PBS.org

-Learn Moreabout PBS online sponsorshipThis time on Art Rocks, a library exhibit introducing young people to giants in central Louisiana's African-American history.
+Learn Moreabout PBS online sponsorshipThis time on Art rocks, a library exhibit introducing young people to giants in Central Louisiana's African-American history.

-These stories right now are rocks West Baton Rouge Museum is proud to provide local support for this program on LPI, offering diverse exhibitions throughout the year and programs that showcase art, history, music and more.
+West Baton Rouge Museum is proud to provide local support for this program on LPB, offering diverse exhibitions throughout the year and programs that showcase art, history, music, and more.

-With me, James Fox Smith from Country Roads magazine.
+James Fox Smith from Country Roads magazine.

-Today, we're off to Alexandria, the central Louisiana city has a population of just over 40,000.
+Today we're off to Alexandria, the central Louisiana city has a population of just over 40,000.

-More than 50% of whom are African-American.
+More than 50% of whom are African American.

 And the history of the city and its surrounding rapids parish has been profoundly shaped by their accomplishments.

-At Martin Luther King Library next to Peabody High School, they've assembled a portrait gallery that introduces some of the city's most accomplished native sons and daughters.
+They've assembled a portrait gallery that introduces some of the city's most accomplished native sons and daughters.

 It is designed to inspire people from this community.

-Lawrence Smith, one of the most brilliant, unusual young men that I've met.
+Larry David Smith, the thing about Lawrence Smith, one of the most brilliant, unusual young men that I've met.

 He has also been well trained and versed in the judicial system.